NathanJGaul/notes/Learning/Increasing Retention of Information.md

 ## Steps to increase retention for personal studies

- 1. Skim the reading material, making note of the titles and sub-titles
+ 1. Skim the reading material
+ making note of the titles and sub-titles
- 2.
+ 3. Read the material and take detailed notes

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0MTc2Nzc3Ml19
+eyJoaXN0b3J5IjpbLTc0MjQ0NjMzNl19
 -->